fplmarques/compile5numbers/README.md

   <img src="./figures/T01_pseudoreplicate_table_example.jpg" alt="drawing" width="800"/>
 </p>

 The table above starts 15 random numbers withdrawn from a log-normal distribution (meanlog = 3, sdlog = 0.35).
-The theoretical mean and median of the lognormal can be easily be calculated 1) and in this case are mean = 21.35423 and median = 20.08554.
+The theoretical mean and median of the lognormal can be easily be calculated<sup>[1]</sup> and in this case are mean = 21.35423 and median = 20.08554.
 We will refer to these values as population parameters.
 Differences between mean and median indicate that the data deviate from symmetric distribution (e.g., normal, we will come back to that soon).
 When we calculated the mean and median from our sample (15 datapoints), we obtained the values of 20.56 and 20.30; respectively, which will refer as sample estimated parameters.
 Due to the finite sample size, we observe that the population parameters are not identical to those estimated from the sample.
 Additionally, the differences between central tendencies estimated from the sample are not as discrepant from each other when compared to those obtained for the population.
 Hence, based on the sample, the data seem not to deviate as much from a symmetric distribution as the population parameters would suggest.

 In Table 1, the columns Examples 1–4 include incremental amounts of pseudoreplication for 6 randomly chosen individuals (highlighted in yellow).
 For each example, pseudoreplication was introduced so that the mean value of the original individual was maintained.
 For instance, for “individual_1” the original value was 12.99, and the mean for all introduced pseudoreplication (i.e., (12.99+11.48+13.50+14.00)/4 = 12.99) has the same value.